Collective Joy Project

 On the second Tuesday of each month, we go live for 30-minute conversations with artists, writers, and thought leaders.
 These candid talks invite you to listen in, ask questions, and find moments of meaning and joy in a changing world.

-Whether you join for a quick listen or stay for the full conversation, you’re part of a growing community coming together to create space for belonging, reflection, and connection.
+Whether you join for a quick listen or stay for the whole conversation, you’re part of a growing community coming together to create space for belonging, reflection, and connection.

 A Limited Series